Skip to content

 $ cd ../dist/images/

-$ make fedora
+$ make fedora-image

 $ cd ../../contrib/

-$ KIND_IPV4_SUPPORT=false KIND_IPV6_SUPPORT=true ./kind.sh
+$ PLATFORM_IPV4_SUPPORT=false PLATFORM_IPV6_SUPPORT=true ./kind.sh

 Once kind.sh completes, setup kube config file: